-The “old Wolseley” was likely borrowed, for it was 1923 before Churchill bought any cars: a Wolseley two seater and a four-set tourer.
+The “old Wolseley” was likely borrowed.
+It was 1923 before Churchill bought any cars: a Wolseley two seater and a four-seat tourer.
 He owned five Wolseleys, but was most often photographed in the “little car,” which looked like its springs and frame were held together with bailing wire, with a slight assist from the taillamp wires.
 It marked his transition to self-drive cars.
 In retrospect he might have considered that “an awful milestone in our history,” when “terrible words were pronounced” about his driving: “Thou art weighed in the balance and found wanting.”

-Behind the wheel, Churchill was a menace.
-His longtime bodyguard, the towering Inspector Walter Thompson, was sometimes photographed nervously sitting bolt upright, like a private perched uneasily over an Aldershot latrine.
-“Mr. Churchill has an immense grasp of the advantages and uses of the machine age,” Thompson wrote, “but he has no personal sensitivity about the machines themselves.
+Behind the wheel, Churchill was scary.
+His bodyguard, the towering Inspector Walter Thompson, was sometimes photographed nervously sitting bolt upright next to him.
+“Mr. Churchill has an immense grasp of the advantages and uses of the machine age,” Thompson wrote. “…but he has no personal sensitivity about the machines themselves.
 He strips gears and rams head-on toward anything.”
-One Wolseley’s flywheel was missing so many teeth that if the engine stopped in the wrong position it had to be restarted with the crank.
+One Wolseley’s flywheel was missing so many teeth that if the engine stopped in the wrong position it had to be crank-started.
 They removed the front number plate to leave the crank in place, and were thus often stopped by the law.
 “Take a good look at this car,” Churchill lectured one policeman, “and never, never stop me again.”

 Churchill became Chancellor of the Exchequer in 1925.
 A year later, after the General Strike had paralyzed Britain for ten days, the Duke of Westminster invited him to relax at his residence near Dieppe.
-Exhausted from the strike ordeal, Churchill opted to drive to the Channel ferry himself—a bad sign, Thompson said: ”It either means that he is cross and subconsciously wants to smash up something, or that he is dangerously elated and things will get smashed up anyhow through careless exuberance.”
+Exhausted from the strike ordeal, Churchill opted to drive to the Channel ferry himself.
+That was a bad sign, Thompson said.
+“It either means that he is cross and subconsciously wants to smash up something, or that he is dangerously elated and things will get smashed up anyhow through careless exuberance.”

 “You fool!” the policeman shouted.
 Then he “swore most richly for some seconds.”
 Churchill’s head hung.
-“He did have the civic sense to say he was sorry,” Thompson continued, “and the matchless voice of the man identified him at once to the constable.”
+“He did have the civic sense to say he was sorry,” Thompson continued. “…the matchless voice of the man identified him at once to the constable.”
 ‘Sorry, Mr. Churchill,’ the policeman apologised.

 “Then the majesty of the constable’s office and the disgusting guilt of the violator brought forth, in gentle sarcasm, a caution that withered Churchill and kept him silent clear to the Channel.
 ‘Do try to stay in the road, sir.’”